 Net cash used in investing activities increased by \$336.9 million, to \$500.2 million in the three month period ended March 31, 2022, from \$163.3 million in the prior year comparative period, primarily due to an increase in cash consideration paid for business combinations, net of cash acquired of \$240.2 million, an increase of aggregate capital expenditures for property, plant and equipment (including advance payments) and intangible assets of \$22.8 million and increase of net short term deposit of \$70.2 million, partially offset by interest income received of \$2.1 million.
+The year-on-year increase in capital expenditures for property, plant and equipments, net of cash acquired is for the GTS SP5 acquisition.
 The year-on-year increase in capital expenditures for property, plant and equipment (including advance payments) is described in more detail in the segmental portion below.